pleabargain/EnglishHelpsYourCareer/english_in_use_personality_test.md

 #  Do you put little time and effort into my work

 #  Are you able to control your cravings?
+#mermaid

-Ana: Are you able to control your cravings?
+- Q:Are you able to control your cravings?

-Bob: I'm not able to control my cravings!
+- A:I'm not able to control my cravings!

+---

 #  Do you act zany and outrageously